yunbinmo/tp/docs/DeveloperGuide.md

 #### Design considerations

-**Aspect: How to arrage all components:**
+**Aspect: How to arrange all components:**

 * **Alternative 1 (current choice):** Update the panel base on command and click event.
   * Pros:
       1. The UI looks more clean and clear.
-      2. The cells of `objectListPanel` only contians important information like client name and tags.
+      2. The cells of `objectListPanel` only contains important information like client name and tags.
-  * Cons: User need to click on certain cell to look into deatils.
+  * Cons: User needs to click on certain cell to look into details.

 * **Alternative 2:** Display everything with details in the `objectListPanel`.
-  * Pros: User no need to click to look into details.
+  * Pros: User does not need to click to look into details.
-  * Cons: All information are squeeze together and the list can only contains maximum 3-5 cells.
+  * Cons: All information are squeezed together and the list can only contain a maximum of 3-5 cells.
-  User still to scroll down to check other items in the list.
+  User needs to scroll down to check other items in the list.

 ## Add Records Feature